couchbaselabs/docs-ng/content/couchbase-sdk-c-2.1/getting-started.markdown

 Here's a quick outline of what you'll learn in this chapter:

- * Get the client library.
+ * How to get the client library.

- * Build the client library from source (optional).
+ * How to build the client library from source (optional).

- * Write a simple program to connecting to Couchbase and save some data.
+ * How to write a simple program to connecting to Couchbase and save some data.

 <a id="downloading"></a>